-(2) Remove the screw that secures the door ajar switch to the pillar at the rear of the door opening (Fig. 3).
+- (1) Disconnect and isolate the battery negative cable. - (2) Remove the screw that secures the door ajar switch to the pillar at the rear of the door opening (Fig. 5).

-Fig. 3 Door Ajar Switch Remove/Install
+Fig. 5 Door Ajar Switch Remove/Install

-(3) Pull the switch from the mounting hole in the door opening far enough to access the wire harness connector.

-(4) Unplug the wire harness connector from the switch.

-(5) Reverse the removal procedures to install.
-Tighten the switch mounting screw to $1.7 \text{ N} \cdot \text{m}$ (15 in. lbs.).
+- (3) Pull the switch out from the mounting hole in the door opening far enough to access the wire harness connector. - (4) Unplug the wire harness connector from the switch. - (5) Reverse the removal procedures to install.
+Tighten the switch mounting screw to 1.7 N·m (15 in. lbs.).